 Lifehacker.com‘s solution to lower body temperature is to apply a bottle with ice-cold water on points like your ankles, wrists, or behind the knees.

 When all else fails, take frequent cool showers to keep your body temperature down and rinse off the sweat.
-But here's why you don't want to shower too often.
+Try these other natural ways to beat the heat too.